Rl242Dev/Rl242Dev/README.md

 ## How I Commit : 📋

-   - [UPDATE] Meaning I updated something in the Code
+   - [UPDATE] Meaning I added a feature in the Code

    - [DOC] Meaning I updated something in the Documentation

    - [README] Meaning I updated something in the ReadMe

+   - [FIX] Meaning I fixed an issue in the code, with or without an opened Issue on Github

 Started these commit rules : 07/07/22